*If you have a life-threatening emergency or need immediate assistance, dial 911 now.*

 The healthcare team at Bay Area Hospital’s Emergency Department (ED) shares a commitment to providing individualized service to the people in our community.

-Bay Area Hospital’s ED was completed in 2000.
-The entrance is on the third floor.
-The ED was designed to be near important ancillary services including laboratory, medical imaging and social services.
-And the ambulance bay provides direct, covered access to enable ambulances, emergency responders and other pre-hospital providers prompt delivery of their precious cargo—our patients.
+With its third-floor entrance situated on the hospital’s east side, the ED is close to important ancillary services including the laboratory, medical imaging, and social services.
+The ambulance bay provides direct, covered access to enable ambulances, emergency responders, and other pre-hospital providers prompt delivery of their precious cargo—our patients.

 Patients at Bay Area Hospital’s ED aren’t seen on a first come, first served basis.
 Instead, those with the most critical needs are seen first.
 When you arrive, a triage nurse will promptly assess your medical issue.